Here's What Other Families Are Asking about Financial Aid

 Q: How does everything work if we're divorced?

-A: Families with divorced parents will need to select a custodial parent, defined as the parent with whom the student has lived the most over the past year.
-That parent, along with the parent's current spouse (if there is one) and the student will complete the financial aid applications.
-If a CSS Profile is required, the college may ask the noncustodial parent (and that parent's current spouse) to submit a separate Profile.
+A: Families with divorced parents will need to select the parent that provides more financial support for the student.
+That parent, along with the parent's current spouse (if there is one), and the student will complete the financial aid applications.
+If a CSS Profile is required, the college may ask the other parent, called the noncustodial parent (and that parent's current spouse), to submit a separate Profile.
 Check with each school to find out what's needed.

 Q: What if the noncustodial parent is required to submit a CSS Profile, and we can't get in touch with that parent?